daipengwa/Stereoscopic-Video-Generation-via-Denoising-Frame-Matrix/README.md

 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

+This forked repo will be maintained, since I do not have the right to update the original one.

 ## Environment
 ```
 conda create -n svg python=3.8